 We took a break from eating to visit a nearby Chinese shrine built to honor Guan Yin, the Goddess of Mercy.
 Identified on Google Maps as Put Cho Shrine, and described as the oldest in Phuket, it has been renovated and was brilliantly decorated in red and gold.
 Pema showed us how to fold lotus flower petals into more of a rose shape before placing the flower on the statue of Guan Yin.
 For a little extra excitement, there also was a tall, narrow concrete alcove where you could place and light firecrackers.
 (PSA: you should immediately leave the alcove at that point.)

 Soon, it was time to eat again.
 We stopped about two blocks down the street at ขนมจีนเส้นสด S.P., which appears, judging from the mural on the adjacent building, to be known for its sticky rice snacks wrapped in banana leaves.
 But before we even learned about those, we shared three plates of the popular one-dish meal, khanom jin.
 These are thin rice noodles topped with a ground fish curry, a green curry, a sweet peanut sauce, or other choices.
 Curiously, some of their noodles were colored yellow and purple, presumably with natural ingredients like turmeric and butterfly pea flower petals.
 We took turns wrapping up bite-size bits of shallot and ginger with peanuts, toasted coconut shreds, and as many chillies as we liked with a sweet sauce in a wild pepper leaf (bai chaplu).
 Similar to miang kum, but without the dried shrimp.
-The sticky rice was white on one side and red on the other, although it seems that most of the red side was white rice that had been colored by a handful of purple rice.
+Upon unwrapping our sticky rice snacks, we observed the rice was white on one side and red on the other; it seemed most of the red side was white rice that had been colored by a handful of purple rice.
 I can’t remember whether they were flavored with a sweetened coconut milk sauce, but that’s how I like them.

 We took our time wandering through green spaces shaded by fruit trees, past a temple, to the Blue Elephant Cooking School & Restaurant, located in an historic governor’s mansion.
 We were here to admire the architecture and interior design, but there also were shopping opportunities, and a cold drink was very welcome.